Embracing Cycle Syncing: A Journey Towards Empowered Training

 Charlotte talked about how her own periodisation planner originally came from trying to bring order to what felt like complete chaos in her own life and brain.
 The niche found her, not the other way round.

-At one point in the conversation I asked Charlotte:
+At one point in the conversation, I asked Charlotte:

 Do you think people are addicted to exhaustion?